Stuffed Mini Peppers with Beef Rice

 How to make the Creamy Tomato Sauce

 - In a skillet heat some oil, add onions and sauté until lightly golden.
 Add the carrots and cook covered with a lid for about 10 minutes, stirring often.
 Add the diced tomatoes and water or wine and cook with the lid on until the tomatoes are well softened about 5-7 minutes.
-Next add the cream, sour cream and garlic and cook to reduce slightly.
+Next add the cream, sour cream and garlic and gently simmer to reduce slightly.
 Season with salt and pepper, stir.

 Serve the pepper by spooning the Creamy Tomato Mixture on top of the peppers.